project-lv/penal-codes/src/Chapter_2.md

 **Penalty:** 20–25 min jail, $4,000 fine.

 **S.A.R.P.C. §251 — Sexual Assault (Class A Felony)**
-Engaging in sexual intercourse or act by force, threat, or incapacity.
+Engaging in sexual intercourse or an act by force, threat, or incapacity.
 **Penalty:** 35–40 min jail, $5,000 fine.

 **S.A.R.P.C. §252 — Indecent Exposure (Class C Misdemeanor)**